Depressed, broke or frustrated? Go where the fish are.

 I’ve followed Ramit Sethi ever since he was on the Tim Ferriss blog back in 2009.

-He offers the counter-intuitive, unconventional advice that few have the cajones to deliver – and it’s all from his 10 years of building and launching successful infoproducts and courses on the internet.
+I love his counter-intuitiveness, with his flow of unconventional advice that few have the cajones to deliver – and it’s all from his 10 years of building and launching successful infoproducts and courses on the internet.

 The analogy, of course, of someone fishing and not catching any fish, and remaining dumbfounded and perplexed until they switched up their location and started fishing in different spots…